-Bled Gorge is located just 2.5 miles (4 kilometers) from Bled, a city which is easily accessible by train from Slovenia’s capital, Ljubljana.
+Bled Gorge is located just 2.5 miles (4 km) from Bled, a city which is easily accessible by train from Slovenia’s capital, Ljubljana.
 Rappelling down the 50-to 100-meter walls is the best way to really see the crooks and crannies of the canyon.
 As adventurous as it sounds, rappelling is a very safe and popular activity.
 When it’s time to relax, check out Lake Bled and observe tiny Bled Island, the only natural island in the entire country.
-Find out about adventure activites in Bled and how to get there.
+Find out about adventure activities in Bled and how to get there.

 5. The Northern Lights, Sweden